| uploaded 10/9/2001 Saturday at the USGPBack to the USGP Start Page. On Saturday I arrived at the media center at 7:30 am, stopped

 Grins appeared on all faces!
 People talked among themselves about

+the cars and drivers and the conversations were extremely knowledgable.
 Turn 8 is a 90 degree left at the end of the back straight.

 They brake from about 180 mph to 80 for the corner in 100 feet!!!!